 Component 2: Written Examination; Students will be tested on their knowledge of design technology practices and specialist knowledge of woods, metals or plastics.
 50% of overall qualification.

 Year 10 Unit 1: Skills Demonstration: Small projects will be produced to demonstrate competence in core skills.
 Beginning of Non-Examined Assessment (NEA).

-Year 11: Extended Making Project - Continuation and completion of NEA.
-Revision of core content and specialist knowledge in preparation for end of year exam.
+Year 11: Extended Making Project - continuation of NEA.